arviz-devs/arviz/CONTRIBUTING.md

 * Contributing or improving the documentation (`docs`) or examples (`arviz/examples`)
 * Submitting issues related to bugs or desired enhancements

+This doc plus extra guidance is also available on [ArviZ documentation](https://arviz-devs.github.io/arviz/contributing/index.html)

 # Opening issues

 We appreciate being notified of problems with the existing ArviZ code.
 We prefer that issues be filed the on [Github Issue Tracker](https://github.com/arviz-devs/arviz/issues), rather than on social media or by direct email to the developers.